DennisHeimbigner/netcdf-c/docs/nczarr.md

 _\_nczarr_attr\__ -- this attribute key appears in every _.zattr_ object.
 Specifically it contains the following keys:
-* types -- the types of all of the other attributes in the _.zattr_ object.
+* types -- the types of all of the attributes in the _.zattr_ object.

 ## Translation {#nczarr_translation}